 Bone loss and fractures.
-The cancer itself can weaken your bones.
-Plus, medicines that lower your levels of testosterone and other male sex hormones (also called androgens) can lead to bone loss and fractures.
+The cancer can weaken your bones.
+Plus, medicines that lower your levels of testosterone and other male sex hormones (which are called androgens) can lead to bone loss and broken bones.

 Pressure on your spinal cord.
 This happens when the cancer spreads to your spine.
-The pressure can cause bladder and bowel problems, trouble walking, and weakness or numbness in the legs.
-It’s an emergency and needs treatment right away.
+It can cause bladder and bowel problems, trouble walking, and weakness or numbness in your legs.
+It's an emergency and needs treatment right away.

 How to Prevent and Treat Bone Problems

-Radiation.
-External radiation therapy can relieve bone pain in men for whom hormone therapy stops working.
-It shrinks bone tumors.
-Your doctor may focus a beam of radiation on a certain spot.
-Or he may inject a radioactive substance into your vein, which kills the prostate cancer cells that absorb it.
+Radiation therapy.
+This treatment shrinks your bone tumors.
+It can ease your bone pain if your hormone therapy stops working.
+Your doctor may focus a beam of radiation on a certain spot, or he may inject a radioactive substance into your vein, which kills the prostate cancer cells that absorb it.

 If your prostate cancer hasn't spread beyond your bones, your doctor may consider using the drug radium-223 (Xofigo).
 It delivers radiation directly to the bone tumors.
 You get it by injection once a month.

 Surgery.
-A surgeon can remove a prostatecancer tumor in your bones, and then repair it with bone cement, pins, screws, plates, rods, or other devices.
-You may also need surgery to strengthen a fractured bone.
+A surgeon can remove a tumor in your bones and then repair the bone with bone cement, pins, screws, plates, rods, or other devices.
+You may also need surgery to strengthen a broken bone.

 Bisphosphonates.
 These drugs slow the breakdown of bones, making them stronger.
-Research shows that drugs such as alendronate (Fosamax) and zoledronic acid (Zometa) can ease pain and delay or prevent fractures in some men with prostate cancer, and can help protect their bones when they are taking hormone therapy.
+Zoledronic acid (Zometa) can ease pain and delay or prevent breaks in some men with prostate cancer, and can help protect their bones when they are taking hormone therapy.

 Denosumab (Prolia, Xgeva).
-This drug can curb bone loss.
-It may also protect men's bones when they take hormone therapy.
+This drug can slow the loss of bone.
+It may also protect your bones when you take hormone therapy.